CAMEL SAFARIS AND SHALATEEN CAMEL MARKET

 EXCURSION TO SHALATEEN CAMEL MARKET

-If you want to do something few tourists do what about a trip by taxi down to the small town of Shalateen ( population 3,000 ) to see the camel market.
-It lies some 232km or 144 miles south of Marsa Alam near the border with Sudan.
-Steven’s limousine company can also arrange this.
+If you want to do something few tourists do, take a trip by taxi down to the small town of Shalateen ( population 3,000 ) to see the camel market.
+It lies some 232 km or 144 miles south of Marsa Alam near the border with Sudan.
+Steven’s limousine/taxi company can also arrange this with a modern vehicle, knowledgeable driver and surprisingly affordable prices.
 Email firstname.lastname@example.org contact Steven via WhattsApp on +201284332337.

 It is here that Sudanese herders, usually armed with a long traditional knife and a whip, bring their camels to sell to Egyptian traders.
 Some are bought for the tourism industry and some for meat.
 However it may not be suitable for everyone as a few traders sometimes have reportedly resorted to beating camels in order to get them into the lorries for transportation north to the Birqash camel market outside Cairo.